With a prep time of just 15 minutes and a cook time of just 20 minutes, you'll enjoy the world's best Mashed Potatoes recipe at home.

 As well as being the ultimate comfort food, mashed potatoes can also be jazzed up into something really special.

 If you would like to prep just the raw potatoes ahead of time, they can hold in a stockpot of cold water for up to 4 hours.
 You can either store this in the fridge, or just add in a couple of ice cubes every few hours to keep the water cold.

 This is widely believed to be the first-ever recipe for mashed potatoes, appearing as early as 1747.
-The most successful efforts to make instant mashed potatoes during this period, however, came not from the U.S., but the United Kingdom, thanks to Theodore Rendle, who filed one of the first patents for the concoction in the U.K. in 1942.
+The most successful efforts to make instant mashed potatoes during this period, however, came not from the U.S., but the United Kingdom, thanks to Theodore Rendle, who filed one of the first patents for the perfect Mashed Potatoes recipe in the U.K. in 1942.

-We adore mashed potatoes and make them often.
-Steakhouse style mashed potatoes work best when made with small red potatoes.
+The best Mashed Potatoes recipe work best when made with small red potatoes.
 You can also use yukon gold potatoes, or russet potatoes.
 The potatoes soak up some of the liquid that they are cooked in so boiling your potatoes in chicken broth is a great way to add flavor to your mashed potatoes.

 If you do not have chicken broth, you can also use water, but your mashed potatoes won’t have that extra flavor that takes them over the top.